-- Sections: - Added Control Registers as a new section (see 8.2 "Control Registers"). - Added Register Maps as a new section (see 8.7 "Register Maps"). - Tables: - Removed Table 8-2: Reset Characteristics, in 8.3 "System Reset". - Added Reset Control Register Map (see Table 8-3) in 8.7 "Register Maps". - Additional minor corrections such as language and formatting updates are incorporated throughout the document.
+- Sections: - Added Control Registers as a new section (see 8.2 "Control Registers"). - Added Register Maps as a new section (see 8.7 "Register Maps"). - Tables: - Removed Table 8-2: Reset Characteristics, in 8.3 "System Reset". - Added Table 8-3 in 8.7 "Register Maps". - Additional minor corrections such as language and formatting updates are incorporated throughout the document.